OpenNebula/docs/source/deployment/opennebula_installation/repositories.rst

 .. note::

-   Please note that you can point to a specific 5.12.x version changing the occurrence of 5.12 in any of the above to the specific version number.
-For instance, to point to version 5.12.1 in Ubuntu 18.04:
+   Please note that you can point to a specific 5.12.x version by changing the occurrence of shorter version 5.12 in any of the above commands to the particular full 3 components version number (X.Y.Z).
+For instance, to point to version 5.12.1 on Ubuntu 18.04:

     .. prompt:: bash # auto

-       Ubuntu 18.04
        # echo "deb https://<token>@enterprise.opennebula.io/repo/5.12.1/Ubuntu/18.04 stable opennebula" > /etc/apt/sources.list.d/opennebula.list
        # apt-get update